Henry Hall (bandleader): Later years

 During the Second World War, Hall played for the troops, and gave concerts and shows in factories all over Britain.
 Many of these concerts came in the form of "Guest Night" broadcasts.
 From June to November, 1943, "Guest Night" was replaced by "Henry Hall's Rhythm Entertainment" intended to provide radio entertainment for troops overseas.

 After the war he developed his show business interests, becoming something of an agent and producer.
 His BBC work again blossomed as he hosted Henry Hall's Guest Night on the radio and later on television.
 Hall was also involved in the launch of the television programme Face the Music.

-Hall had a son, Michael, who served in the Royal Navy, and later became one of the resident chairmen at the Players Theatre in London, founded by actor Leonard Sachs, and there was a daughter, Betty.
+Hall had a son, Michael, and daughter, Betty.
+The former served in the Royal Navy, and later became one of the resident chairmen at the Players' Theatre in London, founded by actor Leonard Sachs.

 In 1955, Hall published his autobiography Here's to the Next Time.
 He dedicated it to his wife, Margery.

 He ceased regular broadcasting in 1964 and was appointed a Commander of the Order of the British Empire, CBE, in 1970.
-He died in Eastbourne, Sussex, in October 1989.
+He died in Eastbourne, Sussex, on October 28, 1989.

 A green memorial plaque on the site of his former home at 8 Randolph Mews, Little Venice, was unveiled on 2 May 1996.
 A blue plaque commemorates Hall at 38 Harman Drive in Cricklewood, London, where he lived between 1932 and 1959.

 Popular culture

 Hall unknowingly lent his name to a work shift at Frickley Colliery in South Yorkshire.
-Miners at the colliery who worked the unpopular night shift referred to the shift as Henry Hall's shift or simply Henry's.
-This was due to the fact that the shift began at 6pm, the same time as Hall started his show on the radio.
+Miners at the colliery who worked the unpopular night shift referred to the shift as Henry Hall's shift or simply Henry's, as the shift began at 6pm, the same time as Hall started his show on the radio.
 When he died, the local football club Frickley Athletic, who had close ties with the colliery, marked the occasion in their matchday programme with a page, dedicated to Hall, entitled "No More Henry's".

-Hall's song "Hush, Hush, Hush, Here Comes the Bogeyman" featured in the 2010 video game, BioShock 2.